bretttolbert/misc/python/webcam_capture_and_email/README.md

 python webcam_capture_and_email.py --toaddr="recipient@gmail.com" --username="sender@gmail.com" --password="topsecret" --subject="webcam test"
 ```

 By default it assumes Gmail and uses ```--smtpserver="smtp.gmail.com:587"```.
 Try it once, then check sender inbox for a "Review blocked sign-in attempt" message from Google.
 It will give you a link to "allow access to insecure apps".
-Using your primary google account for sending is not recommended.
+Using your primary google account for sending is possible but not recommended.
 Instead, create a throwaway account to use for sending.
-You can still have it sent to your primary email account.
+You can then use that account to send to your primary email account.

 Help:
 ```